boturnbow/monarisa/_posts/2020-03-19-painting-tops.md

 tag: [ hulls, paint ]
 ---

-I had primed earlier so painting the decks and cabins was quick and easy.
+I had primed earlier, so painting the decks and cabins was quick and easy.
 I put on four coats of paint and stopped before the fifth worried that I would fill in too much of the non-skid texture.

 ![Painting Done](/assets/images/paint-top-1.jpg)